Nicholas Opolski

 Nicholas Opolski is an Australian actor, who is best known for his role as Evan Hancock on the Australian soap opera Neighbours in 2001–2002.
-He has also provided the voice of B2, one of the characters in the children's television show Bananas in Pyjamas for the ABC.
+He has also played B2, one of the characters in the children's television show Bananas in Pyjamas for the ABC.
 He also worked as a presenter on another ABC Kids show Play School since 1992–1994.
 His hobbies are reading biographies, swimming, traveling and playing tennis.